💬 Taweez Guidance

 • Ayat al-Kursi: Throne verse with comprehensive commentary

-• Protective Duas: Authentic supplications with pronunciation guides
+• Protective Duas: Authenticated supplications with pronunciation guides

 Practical Implementation

 Instead of carrying written texts, establish daily routines of recitation with understanding.
-Use mobile apps, audio recordings, and study materials to internalize these powerful protections.
+Use the Sirat Guidance app, audio recordings, and study materials to internalize these protections.
 The goal is spiritual connection, not physical dependency.

 اسلامی نقطہ نظر